-Because of the large size of semi-trucks, 18-wheelers, and big rigs, accidents can be caused by a number of factors.
-One of the more common causes, however, is brake failure.
+The large size of semi-trucks, 18-wheelers, and big rigs can increase the types and severity of accidents involving these vehicles.
+One of the more common causes is brake failure.
 There are countless trucks on the road every year and they must go through proper inspection and maintenance in order to make sure they are safe to operate.
 This includes checking the brakes to ensure they work properly.

 When a truck driver or the trucking company fails to provide proper inspection, maintenance, or repair, brakes can fail.
 With the size of big rigs, stopping is already difficult enough, but with bad or defective brakes, it can be nearly impossible to stop in time when traveling at a higher speed.
 When this happens, accidents occur and victims can sustain serious injury.
-At Power, Rogers & Smith, L.L.P., our Chicago truck accident attorneys work hard to determine if brake failure was the cause of the accident and hold the liable party accountable for your damages.
+At Power Rogers & Smith, L.L.P., our Chicago truck accident attorneys work hard to determine if brake failure was the cause of the crash and hold the liable party accountable for your damages.

 Who Is Liable?

 When filing a personal injury claim, it is important to determine liability.
 This allows the victim to file a suit against the responsible party.
-In the case of a truck accident caused by brake failure, there are a number of parties which can be held accountable.
+When a truck crash is caused by brake failure, there are a number of parties that can potentially be held accountable.

-If any of the following failed to check the brakes, they can be held liable:
+If any of the following parties failed to check the brakes, they could potentially be held liable: